Kalinga (region): Antiquity

 The name of the region is derived from a tribe of the same name.
 According to the legendary text Mahabharata, the progenitors of the Kalingas and of their neighbouring tribes were brothers.
 These neighbours included the Angas, the Vangas, the Pundras, and the Suhmas.

 The Kalingas occupied the extensive territory stretching from river Baitarani in Odisha to the Varahanandi in the Visakhapatnam district.
 Its capital in the ancient times was the city of Dantakura or Dantapura (now Dantavaktra fort near Chicacole in the Srikakulam district, washed by the river Languliya or Langulini).

 The kingdom of Kaliṅga was already existent at the time of the Brahmana texts, which mention its king Karaṇḍu as a contemporary of Nagnajit of Gāndhāra and of Bhīma of Vidarbha.

 According to the Mahāgovinda Suttanta, the king Sattabhu of Kaliṅga was a contemporary of Reṇu of Videha and Dhataraṭṭha or Dhṛtarāṣṭra of Kāsī.

-Kaliṅga was mentioned by both Pāṇini and Baudhāyana, with the latter considering it as an part of Bharata Khanda.
+Kaliṅga was mentioned by both Pāṇini and Baudhāyana, with the latter considering it as a part of India.